 The College may assist students in paying for registration fees for approved events.
 Visit with your advisor about this great opportunity.

-Skidmore, Owings & Merrill (SOM) is pleased to announce that the application for our 2024 Winter Shadowship program is now open!
+Skidmore, Owings & Merrill (SOM) is pleased to announce that the application for their 2025 Winter Shadowship program is now open!
+Click here for the application.

 Kaira Looro Architecture Competition